Minnesota Job Vacancy Key Findings

 How Many Job Vacancies Are There?

-- More vacancies are available for job seekers than just two years ago.
-Employers in second quarter 2016 reported a total of 97,600 vacancies, very similar to second quarter 2015, which reported the highest number of vacancies in 16 years.
+- More vacancies are available for job seekers than in past years, indicating the state labor market remains tight, and moderate job growth continues.
+Employers in fourth quarter 2016 reported a total of 97,400 vacancies, up 1.3 percent from fourth quarter 2015, and showing the highest number of vacancies in a fourth quarter in 16 years.

 - This round of the job vacancy survey showed a job vacancy rate of 3.6 percent, or 3.6 job openings per 100 jobs.
-This is down slightly from 3.7 reported one year ago.
+This rate remains the same as the rate reported in the fourth quarter 2015.

 Where is the Greatest Need for Workers?